ans-group/docs.ukfast.co.uk/source/cloud/flex/lbaas/config_https_termination_cli.md

 barbican secret store --payload-content-type='text/plain' --name='certificate' --payload="$(cat certificate.crt)"
 ```

-The output of this command will be similar to the below.
-Please note down the secret href the output provides you, as you will need this shortly.
+The output of this command will look like the below.
+Please note down the `Secret href`, as you will need this shortly.

 ```
 +---------------+-----------------------------------------------------------------------------------------+